MyShake earthquake warning app now available in WA

 Seismometers closest to the epicenter will detect the initial, faster P-waves and transmit that information before the slower, more destructive S-waves arrive.

-Living further away from the epicenter could make the alert slower.
+Living farther from the epicenter could make the alert slower.
 Living close to it could make it virtually meaningless.

-Residents in Seattle, Tacoma and other cities along Puget Sound could get up to a minute warning should a shift in the Cascadia Subduction Zone cause a massive offshore quake.
+Residents in Seattle, Tacoma and other cities along Puget Sound could get up to a minute’s warning should a shift in the Cascadia Subduction Zone cause a massive offshore quake.

 While many seismometers are concentrated along the coast, the best and fastest way to detected offshore quakes is through the installation of offshore, underwater seismometers.